 - Managing your healthcare coverage

-As a member of your employer’s healthcare plan while you’re working, chances are you will not be permitted to participate in that plan in retirement.
+As a member of your employer’s healthcare plan while you’re working, chances are you may not be permitted to participate in that plan in retirement.
 At age 65, however, you are eligible for Medicare, which may cover most of your retirement medical expenses.
 Keep in mind, healthcare costs vary depending on an individual’s situation.
-Planning, using your health status as your guide, will help ensure you’re prepared to be well in retirement.
+Planning, using your health status as your guide, may help you be prepared well in retirement.